2025 Chinese coast guard and navy ship collision: Reactions

 CNN reported that while the incident could be seen as "embarrassing" for the Chinese military, the potential escalation of tensions instead became a "fortunate" reminder that the vessel had collided with its own ship.
 According to Ray Powell, an expert on South China Sea issues and director of the Light of the Ocean project at the Center for National Security Innovation at Stanford University, the Philippines is a treaty ally of the United States under an international agreement.
 He noted that if the excessive maneuver had resulted in the deaths of Philippine crew members—considering the significant disparity in size between the two vessels, which could have caused the immediate sinking of the Philippine ship—such an outcome might be regarded as an intentional injury and interpreted as an "act of war."
 This would constitute grounds for international legal intervention, sanctions, and embargoes.
 The United States and the Philippines signed the Mutual Defense Treaty in 1951.
 Regarding the collision between the Chinese military and coast guard vessels, U.S. Ambassador to the Philippines Mary Kay Loss Carlson stated: "Condemn China's latest reckless action against the 'Suluan' and praise the professionalism of the Philippine Coast Guard."
 The European Union also called on China to adhere to agreements, including the United Nations Convention on the Law of the Sea.

 The Chinese government denied responsibility, accusing the Philippines of "provocation" and "territorial intrusion."
-Meanwhile, the Philippines received statements of support from several ASEAN member states and from the United States.
+Meanwhile, the Philippines received statements of support from US allies Japan, Australia, and New Zealand, as well as from the United States themselves.

 On August 13, 2025, the United States deployed two warships near Scarborough Shoal to demonstrate support and to ensure freedom of navigation in the area.